mmistakes/minimal-mistakes/_drafts/zio-fibers.md

 val preparingCoffee = ZIO.succeed("Preparing the coffee")
 ```

-As the three effect cannot fail, we use the smart constructor `ZIO.succeed`.
-Moreover, to help us
-debug the execution thread of each effect, we define the following function:
+As the three effects cannot fail, we use the smart constructor `ZIO.succeed`.
+Moreover, to help us debug the execution thread of each effect, we define the following function:

 ```scala
 def printThread = s"[${Thread.currentThread().getName}]"